 The types and intensities of development in the Agricultural Preservation Area should primarily support the needs of the farming industry, secondarily allowing for compatible residential development.
 Residential density of one dwelling per five acres to one dwelling per ten acres applies, except on Edisto Island which has a residential density of one dwelling per ten acres.
 The residential density is coupled with development guidelines and incentives to retain significant acreage available for farming.
 Specific regulatory techniques may include flexible site planning guidelines, minimum lot sizes, or conservation or clustered design with retention of open space.
-Such provisions will maintain the agricultural land base, while enhancing development values particularly along waterfront properties.
+Such provisions will maintain the agricultural land base, while enhancing development values, particularly along waterfront properties.
+Appropriate public services and facilities that are consistent with the goals and strategies of this Plan should be permitted to ensure sufficient provision of services.